The Internet, The New Frontier Of Modern Business

 The great thing about the internet is that it has opened up the doors of the world for the average person to create a business from the comfort of their home using staff in countries like India and the Philippines to do most of the work.
 Only today I was going through 51 applications to a small job that I posted on oDesk.com.
 There were applicants from the U.K., India, Bangladesh, Philippines, Jamaica, Kenya, U.S.A. and Lithuania.

 These people can work for me from their own homes in countries that I probably never visit, they can do web design, writing work, app building and many more and when the job is done it can be emailed to me or simply dropped into a shared folder like Dropbox.com or Google Drive.
 This means I can access files from any computer and smart phone from anywhere in the world as can the people I give permission to.
+The good thing about this is that use a canadian vpn service which is the perfect tool for a secure sharing mode, we have our data in a restricted zone to be access just by the ones we need to, the vpn offers privacy and a better network connection to work with.
 These shared folders make sharing projects a lot easier than emailing work to each other.

 So what can the average Joe Public do to make money online?
 Well to be honest there are a lot of things, way too many to list, there is so much opportunity online and when you consider how little a website can cost to host it makes you wonder why more people do not have one.